Caloundra, Sunshine Coast

 GoFly students will have access to our Cross Country Endorsement videos on GoFly Online and they are also available to others who wish to subscribe to them.
 A cross country endorsement enables the pilot to fly anywhere in Australia outside of controlled or restricted areas.
 Before you do your flight test, you must have:

-• 15 hours of dual flight training (with 2 as pilot in command during your solo nav flight)
+• minimum of 15 hours of flight training (including 2 as pilot in command during your solo nav flight and 2 during your nav flight review)

-A navigation multiple choice exam will be completed before the first solo navigation lesson.
+Your navigation multiple choice exam must be passed before your first solo navigation lesson.

 The lessons consist of: